martin-skuthan/travel-app-rest-api/README.md

     }
     ```

-    Please be informed that:<br>
+    Please be informed that:
-    - type of travel attraction is an enum value and must complies with one of the following : CASTLE/NATIONAL_PARK(so far).<br>
+    -type of travel attraction is an enum value and must complies with one of the following : CASTLE/NATIONAL_PARK(so far).<br>
-    - max. no. of stars is 5.
+    -max. no. of stars is 5.

 * **Updating travel attraction(PUT method)** - Application allows users to update record from databae according to provided id.